koistya/gulp-csscomb/README.md

 ```

 If there is `.csscomb.json` file present in the same folder as the source file(s),
-`csscomb` will read config settings from it instead using default config.
+or in the project root folder, `gulp-csscomb` will read config settings from it
+instead of default config.

+You can also specify a pre-defined configuration.
+Ex.: `csscomb('zen')`

 ## License